Fajja bus attacks

 On November 30, 1947, an Egged bus on its way to Jerusalem from Netanya was attacked by Arab militants, followed by an attack on another bus, killing seven Jews.
 It was the first attack following the UN's adoption of the United Nations Partition Plan for Palestine, which took place the day before.
+According to Israeli historian Benny Morris, the attack may have been retaliation for the Shubaki family assassination by Lehi ten days prior to the incident.

 Events

 The first bus was the Jerusalem-bound Egged bus #2094 which had left Netanya around 7:30 AM with 21 passengers.
 The bus was driving through the now-depopulated village of Fajja when it was intercepted by three Arabs waving, who the bus driver assumed to be hitchhikers.
 As he slowed down the vehicle he was met with gunfire, driving the bus off the road.

 The attackers stormed the bus and shot multiple people.
 Five Jews were killed, including a 22-year-old woman on her way to her wedding and a man who was killed trying to protect his wife.

 Twenty-five minutes after, a second bus going to Hadera received the same treatment.
 Two passengers were killed.

 Mordechai Olmert, the father of future Prime Minister Ehud Olmert, was one of the people who survived the second attack.